Are Black Cats Dumb?

 Let’s take a look at what the research says.
 Studies on cat intelligence are few and far between, but there is some evidence that suggests that black cats may be slightly less intelligent than other cats.
 A study from 2012 found that black cats were less likely to learn from their mistakes than white or ginger cats.

 However, the difference was very small, and it’s possible that this could be due to other factors such as environment or personality.
 It’s also worth noting that intelligence isn’t always a good thing in animals!
-In many cases, it’s actually preferable for an animal to be less intelligent.
+In many cases, an animal should be less intelligent.

 For example, smarter animals are more likely to suffer from anxiety and stress-related disorders.
 So, if you’re looking for a calm and relaxed pet, a black cat might be the perfect choice!